 If you have developed significant female pattern baldness and have completely bald patches then you will likely benefit from a hair transplant.
 This involves taking hair from the back of your head and placing it in areas that you have become bald.
 At The Treatment Rooms London we are able to provide this as an unshaven procedure meaning you have little signs that you have undergone surgery.

 If you are a female suffering from hair loss then please don’t delay.
-Contact us at The Treatment Rooms London and we can book you in for a free consultation.
+Contact us at The Treatment Rooms London and we can book you in for a consultation.
 Click here to fill out an enquiry form!